alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 Upgrades of _MySQL_ (not MariaDB) and _ElasticSearch_ will be discussed with clients on a case-by-case basis.

-Only the versions of the _explicitly used_ languages, either in the **Web > Sites** section or in the **Environment** section, will now be preinstalled on the system.
+Only the languages versions _explicitly used_, either in the **Web > Sites** section or in the **Environment** section, will now be preinstalled on the system.
 For example, if neither the default version of Python (defined in **Environment > Python**) nor any of your sites (**Web > Sites**) uses Python 2.4.6, then this version will no longer be preinstalled.
 However, it will be automatically installed if you create a site with this version of Python, or if you change the default version of Python.

 ## Migration process